Aarish96/Aarish96/README.md

 This computer vision-based traffic violation detection system project involves various steps.
-Here’s a structured approach to guide you:
+Below mentioned is the detailed approach and the guide:

 1. Problem Definition
 Objective: Develop a real-time system that detects traffic violations such as red-light running, illegal U-turns, and improper parking.